1950s Housewife Trend: What’s It All About?

 It is essential to differentiate the phase from a lifestyle.
 It’s completely normal to take a break from work for months or even years and dedicate yourself to your family.
 It’s also okay if you want to be a housewife for the rest of your life.
 However, one woman should never impose her choice on other women.

 That said, keep in mind that having options is always a good thing.
-Make sure that your choices are based on what you truly want and need, and allow yourself to change your mind if necessary.
+Make sure that your choices are based on what you truly want and need.
+And allow yourself to change your mind if necessary.

 Check Out All Our Additional Sex Therapy Video